Post OTCF

 The nonlinear geometry of the two bits of this antenna of help makes the latter less powerful than the fixed normal antenna.

-The antenna of help makes it possible to move the station (on the condition of always remaining in the vicinity of outside) because it can be deployed through a crenel of bell GFM, a crenel of door, etc
+The antenna of help makes it possible to move the station (on condition that always remaining in the vicinity of outside) because it can be deployed through a crenel of bell GFM, a crenel of door, etc

 In this case the complexity of handling results from the ultra simplicity of the station whose components are reduced to their strict minimum; there does not exist indeed any circuit of integrated adjustment.
 To differently grant the frequencies than to - sight of nose one must open the station, and make use of an additional wavemeter by coupling this last with the oscillatory circuit to regulate.